norvigaward/naward05/README.md

 Roar   					|Katy Perry 		|	3613
 Time   					|Pink Floyd 		|	3579

-For added context, we also show the combined top list of top 15 most mentioned songs and the top 15 of the original top2000.
+#### Combined list of all countries

-Combined list of all countries.
+For added context, we also show the combined top list of top 15 most mentioned songs and the top 15 of the original Top2000.

 Song					| Artis            	| #Occurences
 ------------------------|-------------------|--------